scipy/scipy/doc/source/tutorial/stats.rst

     >>> gamma.shapes
     'a'

-Now we set the value of the shape variable to 1 to obtain the exponential distribution, so that we compare easily whether we get the results we expect.
+Now, we set the value of the shape variable to 1 to obtain the exponential distribution, so that we compare easily whether we get the results we expect.